Get Involved

 • Decorate a donation box and check on it at a business, school or other organization.

 • Sew stockings.
-Contact Pearl Grantham (pearl@holidaystockings.org) or Bobette Scheid (bobette@holidaystockings.org) for a pattern and materials.
+Contact Bobette Scheid ([email protected]) for a pattern and materials.

 We have chosen a stocking as a gift for these kids because the small items contained in a stocking are going to be those a child can actually carry in a pocket when it comes time for the inevitable move from the shelter.
 Shelters tell us that the kids actually hang the stockings by their beds for weeks after the holiday as a reminder that Santa, or someone did find them this year.